Editorial mistakes & covering rumors at The Mac Observer

 Even though The Mac Observer was born in 1998, it has experienced some rough times and lost its shine several years ago.
 When Reflector Media acquired the website in December 2022, we set out to invest heavily in the project and restore some of its former glory.
 The road to that goal is treacherous and paved with learnings, most of which came from mistakes.

 We will dedicate more effort and energy to providing quality scopes.
-When it comes to rumors, we are going to take a step back for a moment and return when our process is better.
+When it comes to rumors, we are going to take a step back for the moment and return when our process is better.

-If you’d like to lend a helping hand, you can join our team.
-We are dedicated to upgrading our current team and we would appreciate passionate applicants.
-We have the following roles opened:
+If you’d like to lend a helping hand, consider joining us.
+We are dedicated to upgrading our current team and welcome passionate applicants.
+We have the following roles open: